Retisert Side Effects

 Generic Name: fluocinolone ophthalmic

-Note: This page contains side effects data for the generic drug fluocinolone ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Retisert.
+Note: This document contains side effect information about fluocinolone ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Retisert.

 Common side effects of Retisert include: decreased visual acuity, glaucoma, and increased intraocular pressure.
 See below for a comprehensive list of adverse effects.